Date of Degree

 Copyright 2012 Brian Thomas Pavilonis

 Pavilonis, Brian Thomas.
-"Rural air quality and respiratory health." dissertation, University of Iowa, 2012.
+"Rural air quality and respiratory health."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.